Skip to content

 Sky Instance #

 A sky instance describes the direct and diffuse, illuminance and irradiance in a sky for a location at a specific point in time.
-It is used for analyses like point in time illuminance and point in time irradiance to determine daylight and irradiance levels.
+It is used for analyses like daylight factor, point in time illuminance and point in time irradiance to determine daylight and irradiance levels.

 Sunlight#